-After you have followed steps as shown above, let's go ahead and test connectivity with your Kubernetes cluster.
+After you have followed the steps shown above, let’s go ahead and test connectivity with your Kubernetes cluster.

 kubectl.exe config get-clusters

-If above command returns name of the cluster, then you have applied changes successfully.
-Below command will get information from your master node.
+If the above command returns the name of the cluster, then you have applied changes successfully.
+The below command will get information from your master node.

 kubectl.exe version -o yaml

-For me I received following output.
+For me, I received the following output.
 Yours may vary depending on your cluster configuration.

 clientVersion: buildDate: 2018-01-04T11:52:23Z compiler: gc gitCommit: 3a1c9449a956b6026f075fa3134ff92f7d55f812 gitTreeState: clean gitVersion: v1.9.1 goVersion: go1.9.2 major: "1" minor: "9" platform: windows/amd64 serverVersion: buildDate: 2018-01-18T09:42:01Z compiler: gc gitCommit: 5fa2db2bd46ac79e5e00a4e6ed24191080aa463b gitTreeState: clean gitVersion: v1.9.2 goVersion: go1.9.2 major: "1" minor: "9" platform: linux/amd64